tatsu-lab/stanford_alpaca/README.md

 ### Acknowledgements

 We thank Yizhong Wang for his help in explaining the data generation pipeline in Self-Instruct and providing the code for the parse analysis plot.
+We thank Yifan Mai for helpful support, and members of the Stanford NLP Group as well as the Center for Research on Foundation Models (CRFM) for their helpful feedback.